Jooyoung01/Jooyoung01.github.io/_news/announcement_7.md

 related_posts: false
 ---

-"Our truck dataset paper was accepted! **Jooyoung Yoo**, Abdullah Alfarrarjeh, Krish Sukhani, Seon Ho Kim, and Cyrus Shahabi. **"STVD: Synchronized Truck Video Dataset with RGB and IR Cameras for Continuous Truck Traffic Monitoring."** To appear in the *International Workshop on AI and Computer Science*, Dec.
-2024.🎉🎉🎉 Thank you our team!"
+"Our truck dataset paper was accepted!🎉🎉🎉 Thank you our team!" **Jooyoung Yoo**, Abdullah Alfarrarjeh, Krish Sukhani, Seon Ho Kim, and Cyrus Shahabi.**"STVD: Synchronized Truck Video Dataset with RGB and IR Cameras for Continuous Truck Traffic Monitoring."** To appear in the *International Workshop on AI and Computer Science*, Dec.
+2024.